MicrosoftDocs/learn/learn-pr/wwl-data-ai/preprocess-data-with-data-wrangler-microsoft-fabric/includes/6-exercise-preprocess-data-with-data-wrangler.md

-Now it's your chance to preprocess data for data science with notebooks in Microsoft Fabric.
+Now it's your chance to preprocess data for data science in Microsoft Fabric.

 In this exercise, you’ll learn how to preprocess data using Data Wrangler in Microsoft Fabric notebooks.